Any seasoned prepper is not going to rely on luck when it comes to keeping themselves and their loved ones fed during a survival situation.

 Luckily for us, dealing with berries is a far sight simpler than rolling the dice on an unknown or potentially dangerous mushroom.

-You still don’t want to be taking your chances if you don’t have to, but with just a little bit of prior study and some common sense you’ll be reliably snacking on tasty nutritious berries found growing wild in no time.
+You still don’t want to be taking your chances if you don’t have to, but with just a little bit of research and some common sense you’ll be reliably snacking on tasty nutritious berries found growing throughout the seasons.

 Don’t Put Unknown Berries to the Taste Test

 It goes without saying that you should never risk your life or health by eating berries of unknown type.
-Though generally toxic berries are less harmful than poisonous mushrooms and other plant matter there are still many kinds that can make you dreadfully ill or even kill you.
+The toxic compounds found in berries are less harmful than poisonous mushrooms.

 Some of the worst offenders, which happen to appear quite tasty, can even inflict significant organ damage or cause your heart to lose its rhythm.

-Unfortunately, the greater body of prepper lore is sometimes contaminated by well meaning but ineffective advice as to what kinds of berries are safe to eat, or at least safer to eat.
+Unfortunately, the greater body of prepper lore is sometimes contaminated by well meant but ineffective advice as to what kinds of berries are safe to eat, or at least safer to eat.

 This advice typically revolves around the color of the berry and what percentage of berries typically possessed of that color are safe or toxic.